 The role of the scientist is to advise policymakers on the science to enable them to create policy based on a range of evidence within a range of other relevant issues including political worldviews.

-On bees and badgers
+On pollinators and bees: badgers and bTB

 RY: You have undertaken a number of restatements on high-profile issues such as bovineTB (BTB) and neonicotinoids.
 How important are these restatements in expressing the certainty and uncertainty of the science?